JurisProject/juris_whitepaper_public/framework.md

 The argument submission process will be locked following the response from the defending party, and the submission of additional evidence will be locked before the case proceeds to open discussion.
 New evidence may be submitted with majority High Jurist approval.
 Further discussion and questioning regarding the case, case details, and evidence, will take place via resolution processes outlined below.

+### Holding Wallets

+As soon as a Formal Complaint is filed, the CDK code generates a neutral blockchain wallet address into which the funds associated with the contract are moved.
+The funds can only be released from this wallet via the Juris CDK, and the use of one of the available resolution mechanisms.
+The neutral wallet address is maintained internally by the CDK code within the smart contract itself and if not known or accessible to contract parties, the Juris Foundation, or Jurists involved at later dates.

 ### Smart Contract Logs \("Hard Evidence"\)

 One of the most critical pieces of evidence provided to the Jurists will be the history of logs and transactions associated with the smart contract in question.
-This is especially true when a bug in the smart contract is what brought the contract to Juris.
-At the moment that the dispute is initiated the Juris plugin collects and freezes all transaction logs, contract execution logs, contract state, and the contract code itself.
+This is especially true when a bug in the smart contract is what lead to Juris dispute resolution.
+At the moment that the dispute is initiated the Juris CDK collects and freezes all transaction logs, contract execution logs, contract state, and the contract code itself.
 These logs will be automatically summarized and made available to Jurists as evidence.

 ## Three Resolution Mechanisms